MapQuest/avecado/docs/index.md

-Avecado ("a*vec*ado") was created to both have functionality not in existing vector tile creation libraries and to align in language used with other components of the burritile map stack.
+Avecado ("a*vec*ado") was created to both have functionality not in existing vector tile creation libraries and to align in language used with other components of the burritile map stack (pending release).

 ## Building ##